nuntius-rex/Glyphicon-Markup-Tool-PHP/README.md

 # Glyphicon-Markup-Tool-PHP
-Provides a way to create a shorthand markup tool for Bootstrap Glyphicons, for PHP CMS usage.
+Provides a way to create a shorthand markup tool for Bootstrap Glyphicons for usage in a PHP CMS.

 Description: Bootstrap provides a powerful collection of icons available to developers for usage in their sites called Glyphicons.
 This is great for developers, but what if you wanted to allow a content manager to create them without knowing how to program?